agarwalvipin/open_cfa/database/CONTEXT.md

 ### 3. Database Creation

 - Successfully created a SQLite database (`cfa_questions.db`)
+- Created a PostgreSQL database (`cfa_db`) in Docker container
-- Imported all 24 ethics questions from Week 3 into the database
+- Imported all 24 ethics questions from Week 3 into the SQLite database
+- Applied PostgreSQL schema to the Docker database
-- Verified that the database correctly stores all question components
+- Verified that both databases correctly store all question components

 ### 4. Query Tools